statsfm/support-docs/docs/statsfm-plus/faq.md

 :::

-# Can I gift Stats.fm Plus to a friend? {#gift-plus}
+# Can I gift stats.fm Plus to a friend? {#gift-plus}

 Yes!
-You can purchase Stats.fm Plus coupons for your friends or you at https://stats.fm/gift.
+You can purchase stats.fm Plus coupons for your friends or you at https://stats.fm/gift.
 _The available purchase options might vary depending on the country_.

-To redeem a Stats.fm Plus coupon you received, click [here](https://stats.fm/redeem).
+To redeem a stats.fm Plus coupon you received, click [here](https://stats.fm/redeem).